apple/swift-nio/README.md

 * Ubuntu 14.04+
 * macOS 10.12+

+#### Swift versions

+The latest released SwiftNIO version supports Swift 4.0, 4.1, and 4.2.

 ### Basic Architecture

 The basic building blocks of SwiftNIO are the following 8 types of objects: